Group Counseling

 Beautifully Imperfect Group for girls, ages 15-17, led by Cate Cox, LAMFT and Courtney Loving, LPC

-Surviving: Living with and Loving Kids with Learning Challenges for Parents, led by Courtney Loving, LPC and Jamie Delgado,
+Surviving: Living with and Loving Kids with Learning Challenges for Parents, led by Courtney Loving, LPC and Jamie Delgado

 Please contact us today to join a group or to suggest a new group topic!
 We develop new groups when needs arise.
 Your group idea could benefit many others, too!